10+ Best Global Payroll Services for International Companies

 - How can this tool improve the experience of our workers?

-- What are the things that would make me or my coworkers nervous about switching our current processes to this platform?
+- What would make me or my coworkers nervous about switching our current processes to this platform?

-- How is employee data kept safe if trusted to this vendor?
+- How is employee data kept safe if trusted by this vendor?

-- What conclusions can I start to make about the quality of customer support?
+- What conclusions can I draw about the quality of customer support?
 Is there a help center?
 Are the support articles clear and easy to read?

 - How will this solution fit our current plans for global expansion?